philterd/philter/docs/docs/redaction/legal_holds.md

 ### Reference

-Every hold has a **reference** — a short, human-readable identifier such as a case number, matter number, or ticket reference (for example `LIT-2026-001` or `GDPR-REQUEST-42`).
+Every hold has a **reference**.
+This is a short, human-readable identifier such as a case number, matter number, or ticket reference (for example `LIT-2026-001` or `GDPR-REQUEST-42`).
 The reference is unique per user and can be used to look up or release a specific hold.

 The reference is arbitrary text: Philter does not interpret it.
 Choose a value that means something to the people who need to manage the hold.